 For each topic there will be an authentic scenario or choice of scenarios for you and your group to investigate.
 To guide your process of inquiry consider to use the FISh model (see below) which provides a structure for collaborative inquiry.

 As part of your learning, it is recommended that you start a learning blog where you can write reflections on your learning experience as you go through the course.
 For each topic there will be specific reflective tasks.
-Please consider sharing these with the ONL community and/or via Twitter.
+We encourage you to connect your blog to the course homepage.
+By doing so, your blog posts will be shared with the ONL community and you can get input and feedback from other course participants and the course team.

-Participation in a PBL group is an essential and much appreciated way to study in ONL and a much of course activities will happen within these groups.
-During ONL191 there will be approximately 13 PBL groups with 7-8 members in each who will work asynchronously and synchronously during the course with support from a facilitator and a co-facilitator.
+Participation in a PBL group is an essential part of the ONL experience and most of the course activities take place within these groups.
+During ONL192 there will be 15 PBL groups with 7-8 members in each who will work asynchronously and synchronously during the course with support from a facilitator and a co-facilitator.
 Each PBL group have their own community for discussion and a Google drive folder for collaborative documents as well as an e-meeting room.
 Guidelines and templates to start up their work will be provided in each group.

 Below you can see an example structure for studies in a PBL group during a 2 week topic.